-'Housing for All' -2022
+'Housing for All' by 2022.

-Under the Mission, Ministry of Housing and Urban Affairs (MoHUA), provides Assistance to Central Government in implementing through States and Union Territories for providing houses to all eligible beneficiaries by 2022.
+Under the Mission, Ministry of Housing and Urban Affairs (MoHUA), provides Central Assistance to implementing agencies through States and Union Territories for providing houses to all eligible families/beneficiaries by 2022.

 Addressing the affordable housing requirement in urban areas through: